abhirajsinha/Quiz-Application-Using-Tkinter/README.md

-Just Open this file any Python Intrepreter (Spyder,Jupyer etc) Everything is done already Just run it and enjoy:)
+Just Open this file any Python Intrepreter (Spyder,Jupyer etc) Everything is done already Just run it:)
 Thanks:)